filipesilva/fdb/README.md

 ;;        :xt/id "/user/data.json"}]}
 ```

-You also have convenience functions for `pull`, `pull-many`, `entity` and `entity-history`.
+You have convenience functions for `pull`, `pull-many`, `entity` and `entity-history`.
-`entity-history` is a particularly cool one because it gives you all past versions of that id, as long as the database wasn't deleted.
+`entity-history` is a cool one because it gives you all past versions of that id, as long as the database wasn't deleted.
 Past content is in `xtdb.api/doc`.

 ```sh